imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Getting started.md

 * The action demands a project, not a process.
 * The action has already been included in another process.
-* The action is too simple to be included in a process that is due for monthly review.
+* The action is too simple or too vague to be included in a process that is due for monthly review.

 ### Sources and Inspirations